-Next Level Trails will invest $90 million – the largest infusion of State trail funding in Indiana history – toward the development of regionally and locally significant trails throughout Indiana.
+Next Level Trails will invest $150 million – the largest infusion of State trail funding in Indiana history – toward the development of regionally and locally significant trails throughout Indiana.
 As part of Governor Holcomb’s broader Next Level Connections infrastructure program, Next Level Trails (NLT) is designed to incentivize collaborative efforts to accelerate trail connections.
-The DNR Division of Outdoor Recreation will administer the program in conjunction with the Indiana Department of Transportation.
+The Department of Natural Resources will administer the program.

 Overview of Grant Program

 |Grant Round 3||$25 million available||$10 million available|

 |Maximum Request||$5 million per applicant||$2 million per applicant|